 Currently, recognition and enforcement of schemes of arrangement in the EU are essentially a matter entirely for the private international laws of EU Member States.
-In most cases (for example, a scheme proposed by a foreign company that seeks to compromise debts governed by English law), it is likely that EU Member States will not have a problem with continuing to recognise and enforce the effect of schemes of arrangement in accordance with their own rules of private international law and without the added assistance of the Recast Brussels Regulation.60 However, in other circumstances the recognition of a scheme for a company incorporated in another EU Member State may be less predictable.
+To date, EU Member States have not had an issue with continuing to recognise and enforce the effect of schemes of arrangement in accordance with their own rules of private international law and without the added assistance of the Recast Brussels Regulation.88 However, in other circumstances, the recognition of a scheme for a company incorporated in another EU Member State might be less predictable.

-In an attempt to mitigate the impact of the UK's exit from the EU without a deal in relation to the recognition of civil judgments, however, the UK acceded to the Hague Convention on Choice of Court Agreements 2005 in its own right, effective from 1 January 2021.
-The continuation of the UK's participation in the Hague Convention would mean that courts in EU Member States would be obliged to give effect to exclusive choice of court agreements designating the English courts, and to enforce the resulting judgments in accordance with the Convention.
-However, debtors' ability to rely on the Hague Convention with respect to the recognition of scheme judgments is limited in scope, as the Hague Convention does not contain any rules relating to jurisdiction in situations other than exclusive choice of court agreements, and does not contain any rules relating to jurisdiction in the absence of party choice.
-Furthermore, there is also a degree of uncertainty as to when EU Member States will consider the UK to have become a 'contracting state' – while the UK enactment of the Hague Convention was carried out with a view to preserving the UK's uninterrupted status as a contracting state from 1 October 2015 (when the EU acceded to it), the European Commission has indicated that it does not agree with this approach.
+In an attempt to mitigate the impact of the UK's exit from the EU without a deal in relation to the recognition of civil judgments, however, the UK acceded to the Hague Convention in its own right, effective from 1 January 2021.
+The continuation of the UK's participation in the Hague Convention means that courts in EU Member States are obliged to give effect to exclusive choice of court agreements designating the English courts, and to enforce the resulting judgments in accordance with the Convention.
+However, debtors' ability to rely on the Hague Convention in respect of the recognition of scheme judgments is limited in scope, as the Hague Convention does not contain any rules relating to jurisdiction in situations other than exclusive choice of court agreements, and does not contain any rules relating to jurisdiction in the absence of party choice.
+Furthermore, there is also a degree of uncertainty as to when EU Member States will consider the UK to have become a 'contracting state'.
+Although the UK's enactment of the Hague Convention was carried out with a view to preserving the UK's uninterrupted status as a contracting state from 1 October 2015 (when the EU acceded to it), the European Commission has indicated that it does not agree with this approach.

 Recognition of restructuring plans